aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

     |-----> setting visualization default mode in dynamo.
 Your customized matplotlib settings might be overritten.

 Load hematopoietic scNT-seq dataset.
-This this tutorial we are going to perform LAP on and visualize hematopoietic scNT-seq dataset.
+This this tutorial we are going to perform LAP analyses on and visualize hematopoietic scNT-seq dataset.

 .. code:: ipython3